Skip to Content

 The museum is based in one of Northampton's most popular parks with an aviary, rose garden, children's play area, beautiful trees, a lake and plenty of green space to explore.

-We run events and activities for all ages including theatre, talks, walks, workshops and activities.
+We run events and activities for all ages including theatre, talks, walks, trails and workshops.

 Contact & Opening Times